b3nzuk3/flaskApp2/README.md

 ## Technologies Used
 python3.10

-this site was accomplished by purely incoperating python programming language
+this site was accomplished by purely incoperating python programming language and using heroku hosting services.

 ## Support and contact details
 I've linked any and all means of communications at [my Omega website](https://b3nzuk3.github.io/omega-phase1/) which is about me.